aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/color-brightness-adjustments/change-png-background-color-java-aspose-imaging/_index.md

 ---
-title: "Change PNG Background Color in Java with Aspose.Imaging&#58; A Step-by-Step Guide"
+title: "Aspose Imaging Change Background – Change PNG Background Color in Java"
-description: "Learn how to easily change the background color of PNG images using Aspose.Imaging for Java.
-Enhance your web design and graphic editing projects with this comprehensive tutorial."
+description: "Learn how to use aspose imaging change background to modify PNG background color in Java.
+This java image processing tutorial shows you how to set png background color with Aspose.Imaging."
-date: "2025-06-04"
+date: "2026-03-04"
 weight: 1
 url: "/java/color-brightness-adjustments/change-png-background-color-java-aspose-imaging/"
 keywords: